“I love it when a plan comes together!” – Hannibal Smith, A-Team

 - Create and launch a promotion

-- Use a FB ad campaign ($500 budget for Feb) to target users within a 10 mile radius of the restaurant to promote a gift card giveaway to increase FB likes.
+- Use a FB ad campaign ($500 budget for Feb) to target users within a 10 mile radius of the restaurant to promote a Customized Beer Mug giveaway to increase FB likes.

 - Increase their Twitter reach by identifying users within close proximity of the restaurant.